maikelcoke/chainrunner/README.md

 # Chain Runner 2079 - Content Creation Guide

 Thank you for contributing to **Chain Runner 2079**!
-Your creativity helps build the dystopian world of Tycoopolis.
-Chain Runner 2079 is free-to-play and relies on community support.
+Your creativity helps build the dystopian world of Chain Runner.
+The game will be free-to-play and relies on community support.

 ---

 ## 🛠 Prerequisites

-To create buildings and signs for the game, you will need **Blockbench** (a free, open-source 3D modeling tool).
+To create buildings for the game, you will need **Blockbench** (a free, open-source 3D modeling tool).

 * **Download Blockbench:** [https://www.blockbench.net/](https://www.blockbench.net/)
 * **Download the Building Template:** [Insert Template URL Here]